How to Lose Weight Over 40: A Luxe Guide for Women

 Creating Your Sleep Sanctuary

-Turn your bedroom into a blush-and-gold haven that whispers "rest here":
+Turn your bedroom into a dream haven that whispers “rest here”:

-1. Set a consistent bedtime (even on weekends)
+1. Set a consistent bedtime

 2. Create a wind-down ritual with calming tea, gentle stretching, or reading